sagemath/trac_to_gh/Issue 1469.md

 # Issue 1469: sage-doctest should import the namespace of the file

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1469

 Original creator: burcin